MARINA DISTRICT’s best

 Bobo’s Burger Bar 1434 Lombard St./Van Ness Ave.

 Greens Restaurant Laguna St./Marina Blvd., at Fort Mason Center, Bldg.
 A. With high ceilings, large windows framing the Golden Gate Bridge, and colorful modern art hanging on the walls, this trendy, all-vegetarian restaurant packs ‘em in.
 Starters on the ever-changing menu might include a fragrant and flavorful black bean chili or a delicate watercress salad with pears and walnuts.
 Entrees include pastas and sandwiches.
 Desserts are uncomplicated but delicious--perhaps a pear-almond upside down cake or a fabulous apricot tart with pistachio nuts and toasted almond ice cream.
-On Saturday nights, a fixed-price three-course dinner is the only menu option.
+On Saturday nights, a fixed-price four-course dinner is the only menu option.
 Greens is run by the San Francisco Zen Center, and many of the fresh herbs and vegetables are grown at the center’s West Marin farm.

 Greens To Go operates off the entry and packs up many menu items as well as the delicious house breads, pastries, and desserts.